Voxiferus/azure_tibbo_linux_nodejs/azure_tibbo_linux_nodejs.md

         npm install azure-iot-device-mqtt

--   To update sample, run the following command on device.
+-   To update sample, run the following command on device:

         mc

 -   This launched Midnight Commander.
-Select simple_sample_device.js on the left tab and push F4 to edit.
+Select **simple_sample_device.js** on the left tab and push F4 to edit.

--   Find the below code (line 5):
+-   Find the following code (line 5):

         var Protocol = require('azure-iot-device-amqp').Amqp;